apprafael/videoplayer/README.md

 # videoplayer
-This app can be controlled by motion, This app was written in Swift 5 and demonstrating Clean Swift Architecture
+A video player that can be controlled by motion, This app was written in Swift 5 and demonstrating Clean Swift Architecture

 ## Description
 1. It loads and plays a video file after launch.
 Video file (http://commondatastorage.googleapis.com/gtv-videos-bucket/sample/WeAreGoingO nBullrun.mp4)